 - City Council approved a project pertaining to the design for Phase 1 of a new eastbound frontage road for I-30 located between Cockrell Hill Road and Westmoreland Road during FY 2011.
-The design and construction of the frontage road were completed during fiscal years 2012 and 2013, respectively. - SLF III The Canyon TIF, L.P.'s North Oak Cliff Streetcar Extension project was approved by City Council during FY 2011.
-The project's approval will provide funding to extend the North Oak Cliff Streetcar system to Davis Garden TIF District. - Tyler-Polk Two-Way street conversion Returns traffic operations on Tyler and Polk Streets between Canty and Pembroke Streets to two-way operations.
-This project is scheduled for completion in 2020. - During FY 2012, the Davis Garden TIF Board made the following recommendations concerning the best utilization for SLF's \$1 million deposit into the Davis Garden TIF Increment Fund for future TIF infrastructure improvements that benefit the District in lieu of the developer constructing median improvements, streetscape or other public improvements (note: funding includes interest earnings): - Matching Funds for the Kessler Theater project's infrastructure improvements component - approximately \$60,000 in TIF funding leveraged an additional \$179,200 in matching funds from TxDOT (NCTCOG Grant).
-The funds are being used to construct streetscape improvements outside the theater along West Davis and Clinton Streets.
+The design and construction of the frontage road were completed during fiscal years 2012 and 2013, respectively. - SLF III The Canyon TIF, L.P.'s North Oak Cliff Streetcar Extension project was approved by City Council during FY 2011. - Tyler-Polk Two-Way street conversion Returns traffic operations on Tyler and Polk Streets between Canty and Pembroke Streets to two-way operations.
+This project is scheduled for completion in 2021. - During FY 2012, the Davis Garden TIF Board made the following recommendations concerning the best utilization for SLF's \$1 million deposit into the Davis Garden TIF Increment Fund for future TIF infrastructure improvements that benefit the District in lieu of the developer constructing median improvements, streetscape or other public improvements (note: funding includes interest earnings): - Matching Funds for the Kessler Theater project's infrastructure improvements component - approximately \$60,000 in TIF funding leveraged an additional \$179,200 in matching funds from TxDOT (NCTCOG Grant).
+The funds were used to construct streetscape improvements outside the theater along West Davis and Clinton Streets.
 The project was completed FY 2015. - Rosemont Plaza Project comprised the closure of the diagonal portion of 7th Street between Mary Cliff Road/West Davis Street and Montclair Avenue to create a pedestrian plaza that combined the abandoned rightof-way with two small triangular medians to create a larger pedestrian plaza.
 Estimated Project Budget - \$395,659.
 The project was completed FY 2015. - Rosemont Safe Routes to School Project improved bicycle safety in the vicinity of schools through improved routing, signage and pedestrian amenities.
 The project consists of sidewalk improvements on the north side of Stevens Forest Drive, a 10' bike trail that connects the sidewalk on Mary Cliff Road to the internal drive for the Rosemont Chris Semos Campus (through DISD property) and sidewalk improvements along Mary Cliff Road.
 Estimated Project Budget \$115,569.
-The project was completed FY 2015.

-- Davis Corridor Urban Design Study the study was conducted by the City of Dallas Design Studio.
+The project was completed FY 2015. - Davis Corridor Urban Design Study the study was conducted by the City of Dallas Design Studio.
 The study's findings were used to develop a concept for reconfiguring West Davis Street between Montclair Avenue and Zang Boulevard.
 Estimated Project Budget - \$35,880.
-The project was completed FY 2014. - Tyler/Polk Two-Way Conversion TIF funds were contributed to this project to cover shortfalls in bond financing \$408,470. - The Rosemont Safe Routes to School design/engineering study funded by TXDOT and local match funds from the TIF District continued during the fiscal year.
-The City will seek construction funding for the pedestrian, traffic calming and bicycle improvements that will be proposed by the study. - Generate an NPV of \$103.7 million in 2008 dollars or approximately \$302,045,132 total dollars in real property tax increment for the TIF Fund over 32 years of collections.
+The project was completed FY 2014.

+- Tyler/Polk Two-Way Conversion TIF funds were contributed to this project to cover shortfalls in bond financing - \$408,470. - The Rosemont Safe Routes to School design/engineering study funded by TXDOT and local match funds from the TIF District continued during the fiscal year.
+The City will seek construction funding for the pedestrian, traffic calming and bicycle improvements that will be proposed by the study. - Generate an NPV of \$103.7 million in 2008 dollars or approximately \$358,005,217 total dollars in real property tax increment for the TIF Fund over 32 years of collections.

-To date, the District has generated \$4,271,431 in increment (1.4% of the goal).
+To date, the District has generated \$5,926,301 in increment (2% of the goal).